kevinsewell/serverless-plugin-fastdeploy/README.md

 The FastDeploy Lambda requires the following permissions on the deployment bucket.
 Either this can be added to the services default role, or you can create a new role and configure it via the `custom.fastDelpoy.role` property.

+#### Updates to CloudFormation configuration requires a full deployment
+Much like Serverless's function deployment feature, any updates to the CloudFormation stack requires a full deployment.

 ```yaml
 - Effect: Allow